whistlegraph/aesthetic-computer/README.txt

 🌟 Projects in Progress (PIP) 🌟

+  - [***] Fix blanking chat.
+(Testing)

+  - [] Should you be able to chat after logging out via the "Pre-Authorized" array?
+Seems kinda safe...
+24.05.20.20.54

+  - [] Fix blanking prompt updates.

+  - [] Add profanity filter check to handle creation.
+    - [] Remove "fuck" handle.

+  + Done
+  - [x] A successfull login should broadcast to all other thumbnails and trigger a refresh - same with logging out!

 *** handle updates in chat ***
+  - [] Need a fix for users entering chat and entering `song` right away.
+  + Done
-  - [-] Get system log messages correct with handle change live in chat or even in field / world and prompt?
+  - [x] Get system log messages correct with handle change live in chat or even in field / world and prompt?
-    - [] When a user changes their handle, all visible chat messages for each client associated with that handle change should update.
+    - [x] When a user changes their handle, all visible chat messages for each client associated with that handle change should update.
          (Replace the current message buffer for the client.)
-    - [] Need a fix for users entering chat and entering `song` right away.
   + Done
   - [x] Why are messages going > 100 and doubling up sometimes?